Working Group on the Development of

 An informal Working Group was set up in September 2015 during the World Cocoa Foundation (WCF) Annual Seminar on Cocoa in the Americas, to explore the development of international standards for assessing cocoa quality was therefore established and coordinated by the Cocoa of Excellence Programme.

 The initial work carried out was an inventory of all the standards and protocols that exists to see who is doing what, what is need to be aligned and who could contribute.
 This included looking at what is done in coffee, wine and olive oil (and others) to apply suitable approaches to cocoa.
 Based on this analysis, a first proposal was developed for international standards and protocols.
+This proposal for international standards and protocols, as well as the review of already existing standards and protocols are available here.
 The status report and proposed standards were lead by Dr Darin Sukha, Cocoa Research Centre (CRC) and supported by the Lutheran World Relief (LWR), under Cacao Movil, funded by the US Department of State and Swiss Development Cooperation, and in partnership with the Cocoa of Excellence Programme.
 Once the initial phase was completed, the Working Group requested the Cocoa of Excellence (CoEx) Programme to formally coordinate the initiative.